Behind the scenes in the workroom

 " They might start off disinterested, but then they will tell me that Granny is buying them a sewing kit, or that they want a sewing machine for Christmas, and that’s brilliant!
 They get so much from having the opportunity to create."

 The schools project grew from a very successful apple quilt project a few years ago, designed and made by Charlotte with an adult sewing group.
 Replica costumes are also made.
-Most recently Charlotte designed suffragette sashes, outsourcing them to volunteers to make up.
-40 sashes were needed to dress the Killerton suffrage choir, as they processed along the drive and through the park.
+In 2018, Charlotte designed suffragette sashes, outsourced them to volunteers to make up until 40 sashes were ready to dress the Killerton suffrage choir.

 And the most important part of Charlotte’s role?